 France - Day 17 : Ratrace

-The remainder of the day seemed to only go downhill, because after the mountains every level road seemed easy.
+The remainder of the route seemed to only go downhill, because after the mountains every level road seemed easy.
 We had been carrying a bag of macaroni and a jar of tomato sauce for six days which we cooked for dinner.
 It was still 40 km to the next campsite.
 The road there was large, but included a steep climb.
-The campsite was in the village Gray.
-Before arriving we needed to cross an industrial area filled with felled trees.
+The campsite was in the village of Gray.
+Before arriving, we needed to cross an industrial area filled with felled trees.
 It didn't seem to be a nice town.

 Today we cycled fast over large roads.

 We also had enough food which helped us to cycle a large distance.